 This would seem to suggest humans have never reached their limit, and our population is still growing unconstrained.

-Alternating Times of Stability and Times of Population Growth Through Technical Evolution.
+Burst of Population Growth Through Technical Evolution.

 Instead of a recent series of steps of biological evolution, humans have experienced technical evolution.